notcos/Wing-FTP-RCE/README.md

 # Wing-FTP-RCE Authenticated
-This is a Python3 exploit for the Wing FTP Server running on Windows that requires admin panel authentication.
+This is an exploit written in Python3 for the Wing FTP Server running on Windows.
+This exploit requires Wing FTP's admin panel authentication.

 ## Tested versions
 <=4.3.8